humpback/humpback/docs/run-zookeeper.md

 192.168.2.80
 $ /opt/app/zookeeper/bin/zkServer.sh status
 ```
-&ensp;&ensp;&ensp;If the Zookeeper fails or is reported, there are several reasons:
+If the Zookeeper start failed, please check the below reasons:

-&ensp;&ensp;&ensp;2、`Zoo.cfg` file configuration error: dataLogDir specified directory is not created.
+1、`Zoo.cfg` file configuration error: dataLogDir specified directory is not created.

-&ensp;&ensp;&ensp;3、The integer in the `myid` file is not formatted correctly or does not correspond to the server integer in` zoo.cfg`.
+2、The integer in the `myid` file is not formatted correctly or does not correspond to the server integer in` zoo.cfg`.

-&ensp;&ensp;&ensp;4、The firewall does not open the Zookeeper service port, such as `2888` and` 3888`.
+3、The firewall does not open the Zookeeper service port, such as `2888` and` 3888`.